 The cubic form of the 23 story, 840,000 ft² German Stock Exchange building offers the optimum surface area to volume ratio for exceptional low-energy performance, and is the result of extensive building massing and optimization studies.
 The building enclosure provides a high level of thermal comfort and energy performance through operable triple-pane windows that allow for natural ventilation with maximum user comfort for the facility’s 2,400 employees.

-Baumann Consulting performed extensive building and system modeling in support of the design and optimization of the overall concept, single systems, components, and control strategies and sequences from early design phases on.
+Baumann Consulting performed extensive energy modeling, daylight simulations, and CFD modeling in support of the design and optimization of the overall concept, single systems, components, and control strategies and sequences from early design phases on.
 These analyses resulted in calculated energy savings of more than 40% according to ASHRAE 90.1-2007 and over 55% primary energy savings according to the German Energy Efficiency Standard.

 << Back to Case Study Page